 Can a separately submitted collaborative proposal be withdrawn?

-Yes, separately submitted collaborative proposals from multiple organizations can be withdrawn in Research.gov.
+Yes, separately submitted collaborative proposals from multiple organizations can be withdrawn.

 Who can request a withdrawal when the proposal is a separately submitted collaborative proposal?